hp-e/ng2-material-design/README.md

-# ng2-material-design
+## Sample Application

-A sample application using Angular 2 and the Angular Material Design
+A small and simple application using Angular2, TypeScript 2 and Webpack